observablehq/plot/docs/transforms/bin.md

 ```
 :::

 The bin transform works with Plot’s [faceting system](../features/facets.md), partitioning bins by facet.
-Below, we compare the weight distributions of athletes within each sport using the *proportion-facet* reducer.
+Below, we compare the weight distributions of athletes within each sport using the *density* reducer.
 Sports are sorted by median weight: gymnasts tend to be the lightest, and basketball players the heaviest.

 :::plot defer
 ```js-vue